tidyhf/Pixoo64-Advanced-Tools/README.md

 An advanced Python toolset for customizing and interacting with the Divoom Pixoo 64 display.

-Version 2.7 now live!
+Version 3.0 now live!

 ![hippo](https://i.imgur.com/LbG1xKj.gif)
 ---

 ## 🚀 Overview

-This project is an enhanced toolset for the Divoom Pixoo 64, expanding upon the foundational work of **MikeTheTech**.
-It provides advanced functionalities to customize and interact with your Pixoo 64 device.
+This project is an enhanced toolset for the Divoom Pixoo 64, it provides advanced functionalities to customize and interact with your Pixoo 64 device.

 ---

 ## 🌟 Features

-- _NEW!_ **Brand New UI 2.0**: Upgraded to a more modern interface using customtkinter.
+- **Brand New UI 2.0**: Upgraded to a more modern interface using customtkinter.
-- **GIF Support**: Just browse for any GIF and have it play directly on your Pixoo.
+- _Improved!_ **GIF Support**: Just browse for any GIF and have it play directly on your Pixoo.
-- **Video Player**: Play short video clips on the Pixoo 64 (with frame conversion).
+- _Improved!_ **Video Player**: Play short video clips on the Pixoo 64 (with frame conversion).
 - _Improved!_ **Advanced Playlists**: Create playlists with a mix of static images, animated GIFs **and** video.
 Set intervals, save, and load your favorites.
 - **Selectable Screen Streaming**: Stream a specific portion of your screen—perfect for apps or widgets.
 - **Live PC System Monitor**: Monitor real-time CPU, GPU, RAM, and network stats.